zdravkov/kendo-docs/web/grid/how-to/Editing/grid-editors-in-column-templates.md

 ---
-title: Editing using column template in Kendo UI Grid
+title: Editing using column template
-page_title: Editing using column template in Kendo UI Grid
+page_title: Editing using column template
-description: Editing using column template in Kendo UI Grid
+description: Editing using column template
 ---

 The following runnable sample demonstrates how to render input editor in a column template, and provide editing functionality.